 Positive Emotional Tone.
-For Positive Emotional Tone (Figure 11-1), T+SC tended to be higher than the other Intervention groups at Free Play and Reunions for both samples and at both levels of Exposure, but the differences were larger after 9+ Mos. of Exposure.
-This pattern reflects a more differentiated and positive emotional response by T+SC children during Free Play and Reunions vs. Separations than for TO and NoI children.
+For Positive Emotional Tone (Figure 28), T+SC tended to be higher than the other intervention groups at free play and reunions for both samples and at both levels of exposure, but the differences were larger after 9+ months of exposure.
+This pattern reflects a more differentiated and positive emotional response by T+SC children during free play and reunions versus separations than for TO and NoI children.